![]() |

 but let’s give it a whirl.
 I faked it well enough for Jude to let me know they were

-looking for a banjo player and if I would start practicing with them.
-My
+looking for a banjo player and ask if I would start practicing with them.

 first gig was a Christmas time gig, at some fancy restaurant outside of